yashaka/NSelene/README.md

 - EllementsCollection#get
 - all main Conditions
 - all main CollectionConditions

+Though NSelene is not a "complete" port (no automatic screenshots, no automatic driver creation, etc.), even now It has some useful additions to the basic "selenide set" of features.
+The following a some features that are still absent in Selenide:

+- NSelene has better error messages for some complex queries like `SS("#list-item").FindBy(Have.CssClass("specific")).Find(".inner-element").click()`
+- NSelene can be much easyly integrated into existing selenium based frameworks, because it is object-oriented by its nature.
+It provides a Consice API to Selenium via both "OOP" and "static utils" wrappers over WebDriver, not only "static utils wrappers" as in Selenide.
+- Because of the latter, NSelene also supports creation of "more than one driver per test".
+It can be rarely useful, but sometimes it "saves the life" on projects where "everything is too bad" :)

 Feel free to share your thoughts and file an issue on github if you need something.